-For further inspiration check out these suggested routes from Visit Exmoor and tourism partners:
+For further inspiration check out these suggested driving routes from Visit Exmoor:

 What should I bring?

 Sudden changes in the weather are a part of Exmoor’s charm, so always expect the unexpected and pack accordingly.
-Sturdy footwear, a waterproof layer and suncream or a hat can all be useful things to take with you for a day out in the countryside.
+Sturdy footwear, a waterproof layer, suncream or a hat and tick removers can all be useful things to take with you for a day out in the countryside.